22 Oct 5 Ways to Reduce Office Building Energy Costs(Last Updated On: July 19, 2018)

 Insulate, Insulate, Insulate

 In real estate, the professional saying is location, location, location.
-In facilities, then the saying should be insulate, insulate, insulate.
+For facilities managers, the saying should be insulate, insulate, insulate.

 In business, the saying cash is king always rings true.
 So, when looking at reducing energy costs, improper insulation is like watching your hard earned cash float out the front door.